opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-json.md

 - path is an existing array not empty - the value are added to the array's tail
 - path not found - the value are added to the root of the json tree
 - path is an existing array is empty - create a new array with the given value
-- json_extend is identical to json_append function except that it flattens given arrays before appending.

 Example: